 CSS sprites are one large file that has the elements of individual files of all the images, using sprite can help you define coordinates that you wish to be displayed while hiding all others, this means that the browser will only read what you wish to show on the front end, hence avoiding unnecessary loading of elements.
 Browsers through CSS sprite also download the image as one large file consisting of lots of images in comparison to lots of small images; again this creates a big improvement in your efficiency.

-11. Enabling The Keep Alive Function
+11. Enabling The Keep-Alive Function

 12. Using Static HTML Rather Than PHP Whenever Possible

-In near future computers will be even faster, internet will double or triple its speed and bandwidth, whereas mobile usage will increase, which means that users will get used to more speed and nothing else.
-So having speedy websites is not the need of an hour, but the only way to have successful complete website project in near future.
+In the near future computers will be even faster, the internet will double or triple its speed and bandwidth, whereas mobile usage will increase, which means that users will get used to more speed and nothing else.
+So having speedy websites is not the need of an hour, but the only way to have a successful complete website project in near future.
 The importance of speedy websites even through a successful program like WordPress platform is very essential and imperative to the growth of this software itself.